aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/fieldstyleref/stylename/_index.md

 title: FieldStyleRef.StyleName
 linktitle: StyleName
 second_title: Aspose.Words for .NET API Reference
-description: FieldStyleRef property.
+description: FieldStyleRef StyleName property.
 Gets or sets the name of the style by which the text to search for is formatted in C#.
 type: docs
 weight: 70
 url: /net/aspose.words.fields/fieldstyleref/stylename/